-Since October 2002, Chile has an unemployment insurance system.
+Since October, 2002 Chile has an unemployment insurance system.
 This insurance establishes benefits for employees who lose their jobs, and it is financed by the employee, by the employer and by the Government.

 An employee whose employment contract has been terminated has the right to receive compensation financed with the amount accrued in his Individual Account.
-He or she will be entitled to receive extra compensation from the Unemployment Solidarity Fund whenever the compensation obtained from his Individual Account is insufficient, pursuant to Article 25 of the 19,728 Act.
+He or She will be entitled to receive extra compensation from the Unemployment Solidarity Fund whenever the compensation obtained from his Individual Account is insufficient, pursuant to Article 25 of Law 19,728.